jvzonlab/OrganoidTracker/manuals/API.md

 # API reference
 [← Back to main page](INDEX.md)

 OrganoidTracker contains many functions for working with experimental data.
 Those functions should make it possible to plot useful information.

-Parts of OrganoidTracker are pretty general, and can be used for any kind of position.
-Other parts are specialized towards biological cells.
-Each cell is then represented as a single position.
+You can use these functions from standalone Python scripts, from [plugins](PLUGIN_TUTORIAL.md) or from [Jupyter Notebooks](JUPYTER_NOTEBOOK.md).

 Note: any method, function and field that has a name starting with an underscore (`_`) should not be used by external code.
 Ask if there is an alternative way to do it.